cgross/angular-notify/README.md

 The `notify` function can either be passed a string or an object.
 When passing an object, the object parameters can be:

 * `message` - Required.
 The message to show.
+* `duration` - Optional.
+The duration (in milliseconds) of message.
+A duration of 0 will prevent messages from closing automatically.
 * `templateUrl` - Optional.
 A custom template for the UI of the message.
 * `classes` - Optional.
 A list of custom CSS classes to apply to the message element.
 * `messageTemplate` - Optional.
 A string containing any valid Angular HTML which will be shown instead of the regular `message` text.
 The string must contain one root element like all valid Angular HTML templates (so wrap everything in a `<span>`).